adarsh272/adarsh272/README.md

 -  Hello, My name is Adarsh Tiwari and I am a computer science graduate.
--  I am a front end developer by choice, translating UI designs into efficient code combining with buisness logic.
+-  I am a front end developer by choice, translating UI designs into efficient code combining it with buisness logic.
 -  I’m eager to learn and master new technologies.
--  I’m looking for a jon role that aligns with my expertise, although I'm ready to adapt to the company's requirements
+-  I’m looking for a job role that aligns with my expertise, although I'm ready to adapt to the company's requirements
 -  You can reach me on instagram @adarshtiwaari.py or email me on adarshtiwari272@gmail.com

 <!---